ibm-cloud-docs/app-configuration/ac-terraform-tutorial.md

 # Working with Terraform in {{site.data.keyword.appconfig_short}}
 {: #ac-terraform}

-This tutorial shows you how to use Terraform to configure files like `provider.tf` to declare {{site.data.keyword.appconfig_short}}resources for deployment.
+This tutorial shows you how to use Terraform to configure files like `provider.tf` to declare {{site.data.keyword.appconfig_short}} resources for deployment.
 {: shortdesc}

 ## Before you begin